 Through our fundraising efforts, we can provide financial support for approved projects.

 The Nebraska Horse Trails Committee is a 501(c)(3) organization and operates primarily on donations and volunteer labor.
-Financial contributions have been used for trail head improvements by installing corrals and hitching posts and even water hydrants where needed.
+Financial contributions have been used for trail head improvements such as installing corrals and hitching posts and even water hydrants where needed.
 We have purchased equipment to assist us when clearing and maintaining trails.
-We provide educational materials including signage and brochures and provide financial support to other organizations who support our mission.
+We provide educational materials, including signage and brochures, and provide financial support to other organizations who support our mission.

 We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.
 Visit our Accomplishments page to learn more about our projects.

 It is our goal to hold a minimum of six meetings per year; sometimes more.
 Most are held at a location just off I-80 in Lincoln.
-We believe attending a meeting in person is the best way to meet our members and be active in our organization however, we realize that is not always possible.
-We do offer conference call options for those who are unable to travel to our meetings.
+While we encourage members to attend in person, we understand that to garner statewide representation, that is not possible.
+Members may join via Zoom video or with teleconference.

 Absolutely not!
 We appreciate all levels of contributions to our organization, whether attending meetings, volunteering for expo or attending one of our trail clearings.
 Meetings aren't for everyone and we have many opportunities for you to participate with the NHTC.

 The NHTC recently published The Guide for Horse Trail Riding in Nebraska.
-You can download a copy from this website or order a booklet from our store.
+You can download a copy from this website.
+Copies will be available at the Horse Trail Riding Expo.

-No. While we sponsor the Trail Challenge as a riding fundraiser in September and sometimes for other special events such as open houses at new parks, the NHTC is not usually a sponsor of public rides.
+No. While we sponsor the Trail Challenge as a riding fundraiser each September and occasionally host special events such as an "open house" for new trails, the NHTC is not usually a sponsor of public rides.
 We do encourage other organizations to add rides to our calendar as this website expands.

 Many of our most active volunteers are in the eastern part of the state and their efforts are shared frequently on our Facebook page and website.
-While it may seem like we focus our efforts in eastern Nebraska, our work can be found across the state.
+While it may seem like our efforts are in eastern Nebraska, our work can be found across the state.
 From Indian Cave in southeastern Nebraska to McKelvie National Forest in northwestern Nebraska.
-Southern Nebraska parks such as Rock Creek (Fairbury) and Peckerneck (Alma) have been recipients of our work or financial gifts.
-The NHTC has installed corrals and added a bunker at Halsey as well as the Danish Alps near Hubbard.
+Southern Nebraska parks such as Rock Creek (Fairbury) and Peckerneck (Alma) have been recipients of our work or financial gifts as well as Nebraska National Forest near Halsey.